mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

 ### Shortening branch lifetimes

-Shorter branch lifetimes and a faster branch turnover requires reducing the scope of the work that’s done in each branch obviously.
-The main change to make in order to achieve that is to stop thinking about branches as “feature” branches in which complete features are developed until they are 100% done including every little detail and instead, breaking things down into much smaller steps.
+Shorter branch lifetimes and a faster branch turnover requires reducing the scope of the work that’s done in each branch.
+The main change to make in order to achieve that is to stop thinking about branches as “feature” branches in which complete features are developed until they are 100% done, including every little detail.
+Instead, things need to be broken down into much smaller steps.
 A good way to think of these branches is “task branches” or “smallest-mergable-units-of-work” branches – the idea is to advance the codebase in small steps so that each step leaves the codebase in a consistent (and deployable) state.
 Generally, a good rule of thumb is no branch should be so